 Blinds are useful for filtering out the afternoon sun but their long cords dangling within easy reach of children poses a hazard.
 According to the US Consumer Product Safety Commission (CPSU), one young child dies almost every month from strangulation by window-blind cords.

 Prevent it: If you are unable to install cordless blinds, always ensure that dangling blind cords are knotted up high and out of reach of children.

 Kitchen spices found in your cabinet may be more dangerous than you think.
 Ground spices such as chilli and cinnamon powder pose respiratory threats: Cinnamon powder does not break down and remains in the lungs for a prolonged period of time, resulting in inflammation of the lungs and possibly tissue scarring.
 If consumed in large amounts, the consequences can be almost instantaneous and fatal.

-Store ground spices in tightly sealed child-proof jars.
+Prevent it: Store ground spices in tightly sealed child-proof jars.
 Make sure they are out of reach of young children.

 Not only is it possible for bubba to choke on these magnets, a greater danger arises if bubba happens to swallow more than one magnet as magnets are attracted to each other and could cause obstructions, pinch or cause tears in intestinal walls resulting in an infection, blood poisoning or even death."

-Check that frequently used toys or fridge magnets have their magnets securely glued into them and always warn your young ones of the dangers of putting magnets in their mouths.
+Prevent it: Check that frequently used toys or fridge magnets have their magnets securely glued into them and always warn your young ones of the dangers of putting magnets in their mouths.
 To be extra safe, do not purchase toys that come with magnets.